Connecting 120 sites provides better data and business decisions

 For example, Cooper Standard had approximately 24 sites in China, so it is critical to have people experienced in the multiple languages, well-versed in that country’s business processes, and with expertise working with other companies in China.

-Cooper Standard plans to investigate the benefits of SAP S/4HANA and a move to the cloud.
-The company expects to move to S/4HANA within a year and will work with Capgemini on the roll out.
+Cooper Standard investigated the benefits of SAP S/4HANA and a move to the cloud.
+The company has since moved to S/4HANA and worked with Capgemini on the roll out.